kaio6fellipe/kubestronaut/CKAD/README.md

 CRD are just a way for you to waste time, if you are asked to create a complex CRD, just skip it and try it again in the end.

 - Mock Exam 3: 84% (1h30min)

+# Day 6 (30 Nov 2025)

+Not much to review, just need to take care of some descriptions that are not clear and not specific like this one: `The pod should not be restarted in any case if it has already exited.`.
+It was referencing a restartPolicy of `Never`.
+Also, CRDs need an extra attention, remember how to enable the status subresource, pay attention to the template provided by the exame (always copy to another file to avoid losing it).

+- Mock Exam 4: 90% (1h30min)
+- Mock Exam 5: 92% (1h30min)